Had an issue with BCF? Get a real response.

 Faulty Gear → A customer's broken camping generator was replaced in-store immediately under warranty.

 Poor Store Service → A customer's gas bottle refill was wrongly refused.
-BCF apologised and retrained staff.
+BCF apologised and retrained the staff member.

-Gift Card Glitch → Gary lost $50 due to a payment system error.
+Gift Card Glitch → A customer lost $50 on a gift card due to a payment system error.
 This went unresolved due to lost card details, highlighting the need to keep gift cards until used.

 - Ask for a supervisor during your call or chat.

-- Contact head office via the 1300 number or online form (mark it “Formal Complaint – Escalation”).
+- Contact head office by requesting on the phone or on the online form (mark it “Formal Complaint – Escalation”).

-- Social media escalation → Public posts often trigger faster responses.
+- Social media escalation → Public posts often initiate faster responses.

 - Store-level escalation → Ask for the area manager if a store complaint isn’t resolved.